phpbench/container/README.md

 [![Build Status](https://travis-ci.org/phpbench/container.svg?branch=master)](https://travis-ci.org/phpbench/container)
 [![StyleCI](https://styleci.io/repos/55606670/shield)](https://styleci.io/repos/55606670)

-This is a simple but powerful dependency injection container:
+This is a simple but powerful (of course its powerful) dependency injection container:

 - Extendable (a.k.a service providers);
 - Configurable;
 - Extensions provide default configuration;
 - Service tagging;

+This container was developed incidentally for PHPBench, and is not a very polished library, but I like it.

 Simple usage
 ------------